WikiEducationFoundation/wikidata-diff-analyzer/README.md

 ```

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/wikidata-diff-analyzer.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/wikidata-diff-analyzer/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at [https://github.com/WikiEducationFoundation/wikidata-diff-analyzer](https://github.com/WikiEducationFoundation/wikidata-diff-analyzer).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/WikiEducationFoundation/wikidata-diff-analyzer/blob/master/CODE_OF_CONDUCT.md).

 ## License